AssassinUKG/XOR_BASE64_String/README.md

 This module is ideal for integrating into scripts where there's a need to obscure certain terms from being detected, enhancing the security posture of your code.

+> Note: The base64 was selected to handle the characters that the terminal can't display fully.

 ## Usage
 ```powershell
 $string = "hello, This is a test"